Muhammad Abdul Hafiz: Career

-On 21 January 2019, Abdul Hafiz and Justice Mohi Uddin Shamim granted bail to two journalist accused in a Digital Security Act case filed by Upazila Nirbahi Officer of Batiaghata Upazila, Debashish Chowdhury.
+On 21 January 2019, Abdul Hafiz and Justice Mohi Uddin Shamim granted bail to two journalists accused in a Digital Security Act case filed by Debashish Chowdhury, Upazila Nirbahi Officer of Batiaghata Upazila.
 Hafiz and Justice Kashefa Hussain granted bail to former prime minister Khaleda Zia on 18 June 2019.
 On 26 November 2019, Abdul Hafiz and Justice Kazi Md Ejarul Haque Akondo extended the bail to former prime minister Khaleda Zia by one year in a defamation case filed by Bangladesh Jananetri Parishad.

-Abdul Hafiz and Justice Muhammad Mahbub Ul Islam on 11 October 2020 granted bail to an accused in a Digital Security Act case for posting an offensive status about first president of Bangladesh Sheikh Mujibur Rahman and Prime Minister of India Narendra Modi.
+Abdul Hafiz and Justice Muhammad Mahbub Ul Islam on 11 October 2020 granted bail to an accused in a Digital Security Act case for posting offensive statements about Sheikh Mujibur Rahman, the first president of Bangladesh, and Narendra Modi, the Prime Minister of India.

-Abdul Hafiz and Justice Mohammad Ali on 17 June 2021 granted bail to Nipun Roy Chowdhury, a Bangladesh Nationalist Party politician and daughter-in-law of Gayeshwar Roy, in three cases which were filed after a recording of her phone call was released.
+Abdul Hafiz and Justice Mohammad Ali on 17 June 2021 granted bail to Nipun Roy Chowdhury, a Bangladesh Nationalist Party politician and daughter-in-law of Gayeshwar Roy, in three cases which were filed after a recording of a phone call in which she allegedly ordered the torching of buses on March 28 during Hefajat-e-Islam's protests of police violence against demonstrators denouncing PM Modi's visit to Dhaka.
 On 28 September 2021, Abdul Hafiz and Justice Mohammad Ali extended the bail granted to former prime minister Khaleda Zia by five years.

+Justice Abdul Hafiz was elevated as a judge of the Appellate Division from the High Court Division on April 25, 2024 and retired on June 1, 2024 In his speech at the event organized to celebrate his retirement Justice Muhammad Abdul Hafiz denounced the corruption that affected Bangladeshi society:

+We have to keep all the workplaces free of corruption.
+The country's people are astonished to learn how some service holders are making crores through corruption.
+The state has to take the responsibility to resist the corruption.
+The mentality of getting rich fast is pushing us towards a huge disaster.

+As one account of the event notes without comment, "Chief Justice Obaidul Hassan and his other colleague judges of the Appellate Division were present on the dais at the time."